avichalp/ethernaut-ctf/README.md

 {'output':'602a60005260206000f3','gasUsed':'0x18','time':1632158}
 ```

 The next 10 bytes is the minimal code to return the number 42 (0x2a).
+This is the main task in this [challenge](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/MagicNum.sol).

 ```sh
 evm --json --code 602a60005260206000f3 run